johans-work/berserk/README.md

 - [ ] () are added at H J, {} at Y U, and [] at I O on the left of layer 2.
 - [ ] | and \ are added to N and M on the left of layer 2.
 With Alice layouts, / is added to the spair key to the left of N.
 - [ ] < > ? remain at their positions on layer 2.
-- [ ] Layer 3 is added for Fn keys, with the same numpad layout.

 With the above, all input keys have been laid out with room to spair.